Alliance Membership

 Nektar is appointed by the Alliance and the Agency to operate the International Business Consortium (IBC)

-Nektar acts as a facilitator, identifying donors, sponsors, investors and private companies having specialized responsibilities to build commercial or financial projects in support of the Alliance Initiative.
+Nektar acts as a facilitator, identifying donors, sponsors, investors and private companies having specialized responsibilities to implement initatives in support of the Alliance Initiative.